FAQ’s

 When you pay your weekly care home fees at Valerian Court, this includes your accommodation, all meals, snacks and drinks provided, as well as any activities you participate in or facilities you use while you’re here.
 The fee also includes hair appointments, beauty treatments and local excursions.
 Some additional medical services such as dental care or chiropody may incur an additional fee.
 Contact the team for more information regarding this.

-Depending on your circumstances you may be eligible for financing from the local city councils, or even from the NHS (Funded Nursing Care or Continuing Health Care).
+Depending on your circumstances, you may be eligible for financing from the local city councils, or even from the NHS (Funded Nursing Care or Continuing Health Care).
 We recommend that you seek financial guidance before exploring your funding sources any further.

 All charges related to the Care Agreement will be terminated immediately.
 Housing and accommodation costs will be covered for up to ten days after the death, or until the residence has been fully checked and cleaned of possessions.